shimaore/tough-rate/middleware/README.md

 The following fields are available to late middleware (i.e. after the call attempts are processed):

-    @res.response     The response set by `respond` if any.
     @res.winner       The winning gateway
     @res.gateways     The set (array) of routes to use
     @res.cause        (For late middleware) cause name